mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

     func get(at route: ApiRoute, params: Parameters? = nil) -> DataRequest {
+        return request(
+        	at: route,
+        	method: .get,
+        	params: params,
-        return request(at: route, method: .get, params: params, encoding: URLEncoding.default) }
+        	encoding: URLEncoding.default)
+    }

     func post(at route: ApiRoute, params: Parameters? = nil) -> DataRequest {
+        return request(
+        	at: route,
+        	method: .post,
+        	params: params,
-        return request(at: route, method: .post, params: params, encoding: JSONEncoding.default) }
+        	encoding: JSONEncoding.default)
+    }

     func put(at route: ApiRoute, params: Parameters? = nil) -> DataRequest {
+        return request(
+        	at: route,
+        	method: .put,
+        	params: params,
-        return request(at: route, method: .put, params: params, encoding: JSONEncoding.default) }
+        	encoding: JSONEncoding.default)
+    }

     func request(at route: ApiRoute, method: HTTPMethod, params: Parameters?, encoding: ParameterEncoding) -> DataRequest {
         let url = route.url(for: context.environment)
+        return Alamofire.request(
+        	url,
+        	method: method,
-        return Alamofire.request(url, method: method, parameters: params, encoding: encoding).validate() }
+        	parameters: params,
+        	encoding: encoding)
+        .validate()
     }
+}
 ```

-Restricting our services to requests that are specified in `ApiRoute` will ensure
+Restricting our services to only request `ApiRoute` ensures that the app does not
-that the app doesn't make any unspecified requests, which increases the stability,
-and testability of the app.
-In you really need to call custom URLs, I suggest you
+make any unspecified requests.
+If you need to call custom URLs, I suggest you add
-add a `.custom(...)` case in the `ApiRoute` enum.
+a `.custom(...)` case in the `ApiRoute` enum.

-Ok, that was a nice long preparation phase mainly aimed at setting up a good base
+Ok, that was a long preparation to setup up a good foundation for the future, but
-for the future.
-I think we're now ready to fetch some movies from the API.
+I think that we are now ready to fetch some movies from the API.

-# Step 7 - Create an API-specific movie service
+# Step 5 - Create an API-based movie service

-Now, let's create an API-specific service and fetch some data from our API, shall
+Let's create an API-based movie service and fetch some movies from our API, shall
 we?
-Add this file to the `Api/Services` folder:
+Add this file to the `Services` sub folder, next to `AlamofireService`:

 ```
 import Alamofire